uicperformance/sillybugs/README.md

 # The Sillybugs homework

 The program in this repository contains a number of severe performance bugs.
-First install the m4 macro preprocessor apt-get install m4, then clone the repository, then go to the folder codes/apps/raytrace and build the binary using make.
+Clone the repository, then go to the folder codes/apps/raytrace and build the binary using make.
+You'll want to run this program on nodes.

 To run the program use this command line.